Employee Pulse Surveys

 Given the many changes that a company can go through as it grows and evolves, there can be many scenarios where obtaining more regular feedback from your staff through an employee pulse survey can be highly beneficial to your business.

-Benefits of employee pulse surveys
+The benefits of employee pulse surveys

 A well written, designed and regularly run employee pulse survey can deliver a series of benefits.
 Let’s take a look at five of the key advantages.

-Companies with engaged employees outperform those without by 202%
+Companies with engaged employees outperform those without by 202% - Gallup

-Example pulse survey questions
+Example pulse questions

 Essentially you will be looking for answers that are measurable and insightful, which tell you what’s good and bad about your workplace, how valued and engaged your employees’ feel and how they believe things can be made better.